himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 01/Usecase01.md

 ## Exercise 5: Create a knowledge assistant agent

-1. In a new tab, enter the following URL to open **Microsoft Copilot Studio** using your login credentials.
+1. In a new tab, navigate to the following URL to open **Microsoft Copilot Studio** using your login credentials.

     ```
     https://copilotstudio.microsoft.com